BandQuest

-BandQuest is a series of band music for middle-level band commissioned and published by the American Composers Forum, a national non-profit composer service organization based in Saint Paul, Minnesota.
-The series is exclusively distributed by Hal Leonard Corporation based in Milwaukee, Wisconsin.
+BandQuest is a series of band music for middle-level band commissioned and published by the American Composers Forum, a national non-profit composer service organization.
+The series is exclusively distributed by the Hal Leonard Corporation.
+Contemporary composers work with school bands in composing new pieces.

 Purpose

 The idea for BandQuest began in 2000 after a national survey of music educators conducted by the American Composers Forum revealed a need for fresh music for young bands.
 Many young performers lack the technical ability to play pieces by more established composers.
 To fill this need, American Composers Forum initially commissioned ten composers to write new works, and created accompanying CD-ROM curricula to support five of those ten works.
-The CD-ROMs provide an interdisciplinary approach to learning music and teaches students (and their teachers) about the great composers who are living today.

-Current efforts on the BandQuest series involve identifying additional support for additional commissions and enhancing the website to provide more curriculum, tools for teachers, and games for students.

-BandQuest History
+History

 BandQuest formally began in March 2002, developed by the American Composers Forum through a two-year research process, in consultation with dozens of artists and educators.
 Since that time the Forum has established National and Regional Advisory Committees for the project, contracted 14 composers for commissions, and retained key personnel for the positions of Music Editor and Curriculum Editor, as well as additional curriculum writers.

+The early advisory board was interested in making less formulaic school band music, and encouraged composers to connect the music to other subjects proposed by students.